The Benefits of Fostering Siblings: Building Stronger Bonds and Relationships

 If you’re looking to foster a sibling group, there are a few things you can do to help them stay connected while they’re apart.

 • Keep in mind that siblings in foster care need support and guidance from their parents or guardians as much as any other child does.
 If the parents aren’t able or willing to provide this support, then it is important that someone else does.
-There may be another family member who can step in temporarily until more permanent arrangements can be made or someone from outside of their immediate family unit who knows what is best for them (like an aunt or other adult relative).
+There may be another family member who can step in temporarily as a kinship carer until more permanent arrangements can be made or someone from outside of their immediate family unit who knows what is best for them (like an aunt or other adult relative).

 • Foster parents should always keep in mind that some children may feel guilty about being separated from their brothers and sisters.
 It is important to be mindful of this so things aren’t harder on them and the children are not constantly being reminded of home and everything they have left behind.
 Foster parents can help children focus on the positives in their new living situation, such as making new friends, learning new skills, participating in new activities, and having new experiences, rather than focusing on what has been lost through separation.